Lvcky-gg/stats_app/README.md

 ## CONSIDERATIONS
 #### If I were to do it over, I would use Svelte to build the static files, this would save time on development
-#### I could have set up an API to pull the data for the statsAPI and load it into a database, but this seemed an expensive option.
-I opted to not do so and just serve the data from the statsAPI directly to the app

 ## COMMANDS
 - ./build.sh This command will build the static file and apply migrations